mzakariaCERN/FunWithR/2_NB/NB_SpamFilter.md

     ## [1] "list"

 corpus can read from pdf of MS word using readerControl parameter.
-Check it out!
+Check it out\!
 Notice also that corpus is a list objects.
 So we can manipulate it as such.

 ``` r
 print(sms_corpus)